AidanHockey5/Throwback_Operator/README.md

 # Looking for an Enclosure for your Player?

-Voodle has contributed a 3D-printable enclosure for the Throwback operator! https://www.thingiverse.com/thing:4577831
+Voodle has contributed a 3D-printable enclosure for the Throwback Operator! https://www.thingiverse.com/thing:4577831

 Thanks, Voodle!